Exchange Rate in Belgium

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The consumer confidence indicator produced by the National Bank of Belgium (NBB) fell 2 points in September to minus 11, a near three-year low.
+The consumer confidence indicator produced by the National Bank of Belgium (NBB) came in at June’s plus 8 in July, consequently remaining in optimistic territory.